 Apply the additional tips and avoid the mistakes mentioned below and your mixes and opportunities will never be lacking.

 Don’t worry, mixing is a game of diminishing returns.
 You can get most of the way to a superb mix with far less effort than it takes to get to perfection (which is just a matter of taste and preference at that point).

-The fundamentals of mixing to be dealt with in order are:
+The fundamental audio mixing techniques to be dealt with in order are:

 Let’s deal with each one in isolation to understand how they combine and contribute to an overall mix.

 It’s tempting to jump right to the fun stuff, but before any decent clarity in vision and hearing can be had, you need to bring the amplitudes of each track into balance.
 This means twisting the volume knob until every instrument is sitting at a relatively close level of loudness that you would expect in the final product.

 Of course you can’t and won’t get it perfect due to the variances in dynamics.
 Your goal is to simply create a canvas that’s ready to be panned, EQ’d, and compressed.